SoftRoid-Inc/MAX2sphere/README.md

 ## License

-The code of this site is licensed under an [AGPL v3 License](/LICENSE).
+The code of this site is licensed under an [MIT License](/LICENSE).